-During the three months ended January 31, 2019, we performed an actuarial review of the majority of our casualty insurance programs that considered changes in claim developments and claim payment activity for the period commencing May 1, 2018 and ending October 31, 2018 for all policy years in which open claims existed.
-During the three months ended April 30, 2019, we continued to review the majority of our casualty insurance programs and performed an actuarial update for the period commencing October 31, 2018 and ending January 31, 2019.
-The actuarial update is abbreviated in nature based on actual versus expected developments during the periods analyzed and relies on the key assumptions in the comprehensive actuarial study performed during 2018 (most notably loss development patterns, trend assumptions, and underlying expected loss costs).
+We performed interim actuarial review updates during the first and second quarters of 2019 on the majority of our casualty insurance programs that considered changes in claims development and claims payment activity for the respective periods analyzed (the "Interim Reviews").
+These updates were abbreviated in nature based on actual versus expected development during the periods analyzed and relied on the key assumptions in the comprehensive actuarial review performed during 2018 (most notably loss development patterns, trend assumptions, and underlying expected loss costs).